Philanthropy wants to build Gen Z's confidence in institutions. Will youth empowerment foster trust?

 Philanthropy wants to build Gen Z’s confidence in institutions.
 Will youth empowerment foster trust?

-Whatever the reason, it’s well documented that Gen Z tends to lack trust in the major institutions that previous generations expected to safeguard their futures.

-The gap extends to other behaviors.
-An AP-NORC poll conducted in March found that only about one-quarter of adults under 30 volunteered their time to charity in the past year or provided non-financial support to people in their community, compared to 36% of those over 60.
-Younger adults were also more likely than older adults to say they or their household donated $0 to charity, according to the poll.
+NEW YORK (AP) — Gen Z is disillusioned with major institutions and the philanthropic sector knows it.

-The philanthropic sector is working to reverse any disillusionment by empowering Gen Z to make the structural change they so often seek.
-Born out of the idea that young people distrust institutions because they don’t feel served or included, several initiatives are underway with hopes that more responsive institutions will be seen as more legitimate ones.
-Perhaps the most optimistic believe their energy can bring alternatives to the status quo to life — if only given meaningful roles.
+The generation tends to lack faith in the political, economic and social structures expected by their predecessors to safeguard their futures.
+Born out of the idea that young people distrust institutions because they don’t feel served or included, civil society is launching numerous initiatives to reverse that trend by empowering Gen Z to make the systemic change they so often seek.
+The hope is that more responsive institutions will be seen as more legitimate ones.

 “Young people — we’re not just victims of these systems.
 We have agency and we have power,” said Summer Dean, 27, who breaks down complex environmental topics into actionable information for the 116,000 followers of her Instagram, @climatediva.